Bihar court decides 108-year-old land dispute | Law-Order

 - India

-A court in Bhojpur district of Bihar is in news for having disposed of a civil dispute, over a piece of land measuring three acres, 108 years after it was filed.
+A court in Bihar's Bhojpur district is in news for having disposed of a civil dispute, over a piece of land measuring three acres, 108 years after it was filed.

-He said Darbari Singh had purchased the land, which falls in Koilwar nagar panchayat area, from family members of one Nathuni Khan.
+He said Darbari Singh had purchased the land, which falls in the Koilwar Nagar panchayat area, from family members of one Nathuni Khan.

 Khan had died in 1911 leaving behind dependants who squabbled among themselves over rights to his property.
 The land was part of a nine-acre estate which fell into a legal wrangle and was attached by the British colonial government.